paulieDOTjs/service-apollo-template/README.md

 This implementation is set up already with a visualizer of the graph.
 By navigating to [url of app]/public/visualizer.html the graph will be introspected on page load and generate a graph of the current state of the graph.

-## the graph family

-If you would like to combine your graph with the apollo federation gateway created by the anh-domain-api team (found here: https://connecteddataapi.dev.cglcloud.in/) set up a meeting with us and we can discuss how your graph fits in.
-You can send us an email at DOMAIN-API-ALL@exch.cargill.com.